 After some comedic rolling, we brought our imperfect but lovingly made rolls over to our Chef-turned-teacher so he could guide us on the correct slicing of the roll.
 And if you have not caught on to the theme here, there is also a technique for slicing them into bite-sized morsels.

 Once everyone had completed their creations, we gathered around the table to indulge in our hand-made treats.
 And while we did, the friendly and smiling servers poured a sake pairing along with two other surprises presented for the table to share.

 “If you have a curiosity and an appreciation for sushi, this class is for you.
-Sushi Making Class was created to promote education and experimentation around the art of sushi, technique, tastes and types of ingredients used in the process,” said Chef Sze.
-“Cooking has the ability to connect people in a fun, interactive way and that’s exactly what we want our ‘students’ to take away from their experience at Tuna Bar.”
+They created sushi Making Class to promote education and experimentation around the art of sushi, technique, tastes, and types of ingredients used in the process,” said Chef Sze.
+“Cooking has the ability to connect people in a fun, interactive way, and that’s exactly what we want our ‘students’ to take away from their experience at Tuna Bar.”

 Chef Ken Sze was correct in that summation.
 I had a lot of fun taking his class, as did the rest of my fellow students, even building a new friendship amongst the group.
 I highly recommend taking it with a friend or for a fun date night.
 If you are interested in attending one of Chef Sze’s classes, you can reserve your spot by visiting eventbrite.com/e/sushi-making-class-tickets-47094667418.
 Due to the small class sizes, spots are limited and available first-come, first, serve.